tsanghan/kubernetes-env/README.md

 # Kubernetes-env

-## Hello and welcome to Kubenetes-Env
+## Hello and welcome to Kubenetes-env

 * This is a Kubernetes *self-learning education aids*.
 * For education/learning purpose, *1x Control-Plane, 2x Workers* will be more then enough.